August Camp Bells are Ringing

 - Give students who live day-to-day lives in poverty and in difficult circumstances, the opportunity to just have fun and be kids in a safe environment.

 I know our students are lucky to have both local and international sponsors and supporters who are touched by their plight and who generously sponsor their formal education.
 Camp goes beyond this and provides a means to develop the all-around person.
 As you can imagine, holding an off-site 17-day camp for our 377 students is costly.
 Against this background, in June we will be kindly inviting our enthusiastic supporters to make donations to ensure that every student gets the opportunity to attend this year’s camp.

-I would like to take this opportunity to wholeheartedly thank all stakeholders who have sacrificed their time and funds to ensure that previous camps have been successful.
+I sincerely thank all stakeholders for dedicating time and funds, vital to the success of our previous camps.
+Grateful!
 Be on the lookout to “Send a Kid to Camp” this June!

 Ngong Road Children’s Foundation